raspberrypilearning/flappy-parrot/en/step_6.md

 --- task ---

-Can you make Flappy's costume change to `wings down` when you press <kbd>space</kbd>, and then to `wings up` halfway through the upward movement?
+Can you make Flappy's costume change to `wings down` when you press <kbd>space</kbd>, and then change it back to `wings up` halfway through the upward movement?

 --- hints ---

 --- hint ---

-You'll need to split the upward motion in half so that you can change costume at the beginning and in the middle by using 2 `repeat`{:class="blockcontrol"} blocks.
+You need to split the upward motion in half so that you can use two `repeat`{:class="blockcontrol"} blocks to change Flappy's costume at the beginning and in the middle of the movement.

-You'll then need to use `switch costume to`{:class="blocklooks"} blocks to change how Flappy looks.
+Add `switch costume to`{:class="blocklooks"} blocks to change how Flappy looks.

 --- /hint ---
 --- hint ---

-You will need to use these blocks:
+You need to use these blocks:

 ![parrot sprite](images/flappy-sprite.png)